Duccard/demographic_impact_mental_health/README.md

 # DS.v3.2.1.5

-# Demographic Impact on the Mental Health of Employees
+# **Demographic Impact on the Mental Health of Employees**

-The analysis goal is to understand how can demography can impact mental health issues of employees in the technology sector.
-It focuses on understanding how mental health conditions are distributed across different age groups, genders, and geographic locations, and how workplace stigma influences diagnosed individuals.
+The goal of the analysis is to understand the current state of mental health in the tech sector and explore how demographics may affect employees' mental health.

 ## The analysis answers key questions such as: